 The Suunto 9 Peak is in many ways a whole new generation of outdoor smartwatch, marrying much of the firepower of the previous flagship - the Suunto 9 Baro - with much reduced size and weight.
 That’s not to say there’s no innovation here, with blood O2 levels added to an extensive mix of fitness monitoring and stats that can be shared among the big-name partner apps to give you flexibility and a full picture, no matter your preferences.

 Particularly strong for outdoors folk is the solar charging function, which will string out battery life to a maximum of 24 days, as is the extensive navigation package that will get you out of trouble with ease - if you have worked out how to set them up.
 GPS, GLONASS and Galileo satellite systems are all supported, and features like ClimbPro (ascent rate monitor), round trip routing and turn by turn navigation will make it very hard to get lost.
-If you’re looking for the biggest, baddest and spendiest outdoor watch, this is it.
 Head to our Garmin Fenix 6X Pro Solar review to find out more.

-Design wise the Amazfit T-Rex Pro is on the dated side, and the strap is very much of a 90s vintage, but the overall package is worth considering if you’re looking for excellent tech at a very wallet-friendly price point.
+When it comes to styling, the Amazfit T-Rex Pro might look a little dated, and the strap is very much of a 90s vintage, but the overall package is worth considering if you’re looking for excellent tech at a very wallet-friendly price point.
 Well worth considering at the price point.

 When you want fitness tracking whenever, wherever, then the Suunto 9 Baro has a lot to say for itself.
 The ‘baro’ in the name refers to an additional barometer sensor over the stock model, which not only provides weather information, but also makes that the GPS tracking much more accurate on long ascents.
 The 'titanium' part of the name means you've got an ultralight Titanium bezel that shaves a few grams off the stock Stainless Steel version